SignPath/website/docs/documentation/crypto-providers/cryptoki.md

 Check the output of `openssl version` on your target system to select the correct OpenSSL version.

+On Windows you can alternatively run the [MSI installer](/documentation/crypto-providers/windows#installation), which drops the `SignPath.Cryptoki.dll` in `%ProgramFiles%\SignPath\CryptoProviders`.

 ### Parameters {#cryptoki-parameters}

 Signing tools with Cryptoki support usually provide _PIN_ and _key ID_ parameters.
 These are passed to the respective Cryptoki provider.
 For SignPath, provide the following values: